 THE MOST IMPORTANT THING TO REMEMBER: The absolute best way to improve SEO is to have lots of unique content on your website, and to change it regularly.
 Unique content refers to originally written material on the web.
 This means content that is NOT copy & pasted from other websites.
 You have to write this stuff yourself.
-(If you don't have time or you're not a strong writer, hire someone to do it for you.)
+(If you don't have time or you're not a strong writer, hire an assistant or a copywriter to do it for you.)

-Tip #1: Bulk up the main pages of your website
+Tip #1: Beef up the main pages of your website

 First things first.
 Is your ABOUT page only 1 or 2 sentences?
 You can do better than that.
 The people who visit your website are there for information.
 They want to get to know you.